Clave-EIDEAnalog/EGER_DOCS/README.md

    7. The user may set a zoom factor (number, left-right adjusted, top-bottom adjusted) and the center point of the model to control the appearance of the Pygame image.
 Pygame will create a jpg file with the image it generates for use in subsequent sessions.

-   8. Data used to draw the picture is sotred in the EGR data base, so that it can be used lately either as a framing or to be edited by adding entities or removing existing ones.
+   8. Data used to draw the picture is stored in the EGR data base, so that it can be used lately either as a framing or to be edited by adding entities or removing existing ones.